imixs/imixs-cloud/doc/SETUP.md

 	~/imixs-cloud/

+Find more details about how to fork or clone this repo [here](GIT.md).

 ### The Setup Script

 In order to ensure that all nodes are running the same software releases run the _Imixs-Cloud_ setup script on all your nodes.
 The script installs the following tools: